Norman Foster’s ‘The Tulip’ could bloom in central London

 The Tulip is planned to soar 1,000 ft (305.3 m) into the sky.
-Of all the existing, proposed and under construction buildings, the new tower would be the second tallest building in London, five metres short of The Shard.
+Of all the existing, proposed, and under-construction buildings, the new tower would be the second tallest building in London, five metres short of The Shard.

 Unusually for this area of London, the Tulip would have no office space at all.
-Instead, it would have an educational facility for local schools to use to learn about London’s history, restaurants and a sky bar with 360-degree views of the city, internal glass slides, viewing galleries and a gondola pod attraction.
+Instead, it would have an educational facility for local schools to use to learn about London’s history, restaurants, and a sky bar with 360-degree views of the city, internal glass slides, viewing galleries, and a gondola pod attraction.

-Other interesting features about the Tulip is that landscaping will be irrigated from already used on site.
+Another interesting features about the Tulip is that landscaping will be irrigated from already used on site.
 The architects are aiming for an ‘excellent’ rating on the BREEAM sustainability scale.

 The new entrance building won’t be for visitors of the Tulip, but will also enhance the space in and around the Gherkin, with the green roof being accessible for office workers.
 Half of the perimeter walls around the Gherkin will be removed.

 The Tulip is intended to complement the City of London’s Culture Mile, located in the original square mile of the city.
 Other area amenities include the City of London Museum, the Barbican, and the London Symphony Orchestra.